mlmstem/EmployeeCo-Front_End/README.md

-# Client
+# EmployeeCo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.6.
+This project frontend was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.6.

+Employee Co is an mini Sass Employee and task mangement software developed through Angular + Typescript on Frontend and C# .net on backend maintaining a MySQL database on AWS RDS

 ## Development server